Stacking Beetroot and Caffeine: Timing Protocol: The Short Answer

 Given the different onset curves, optimal stacking requires a small timing offset:

-T minus 90 minutes: Take dietary nitrate (one serving of Beetroot Pro, dissolved in water).
-This gives nitrate approximately 90 minutes to enter the nitrate-nitrite-NO conversion cycle before race start.
-The peak effect arrives at or shortly after start.
+| T minus 90 minutes | Take dietary nitrate (one serving of Beetroot Pro, dissolved in water) | Gives nitrate time to enter the nitrate-nitrite-NO conversion cycle so peak effect lands at or shortly after start |

-T minus 30 to 45 minutes: Take your caffeine source (coffee, caffeine capsule, or caffeinated gel).
-This matches caffeine's peak plasma window to the starting effort.
+| T minus 30 to 45 minutes | Take your caffeine source (coffee, caffeine capsule, or caffeinated gel) | Matches caffeine's peak plasma window to the starting effort |

-Net result: Both compounds are at or near peak effect when the race starts.
-The peripheral vasodilation from NO is overlapping with the central stimulant effect of caffeine.
+| At start | Both compounds near peak | Peripheral vasodilation from NO overlaps with the central stimulant effect of caffeine |

 For athletes using caffeinated gels during a race (common for marathon runners and cyclists in events over 90 minutes), the late-race caffeine doses extend stimulant effect without conflicting with the dietary nitrate taken pre-race.
+Runners building a full race-day fueling plan around this timing can layer it into a complete race blueprint that sequences nitrate, caffeine, and carbohydrate intake together.

 Common Questions